logo

 It's always a joy when a freebie is not only beautfil but also follow the theme of the conference.

 These leaf haiku by Deborah Kolodji (HNA 2015).
 They are strickingly beautiful.
 Different autumn colour s and different shape.
 They were stunning on the table and you could not not see them.
-They fit the title of the conference.
+They fit the autumn theme of the conference.

 How far in advance should you prepare your freebie?

 The earlier you start the better.
-Nothing good comes of a last minute freeib, unless you are a professiona and you have a template and know what you want to do.
-At least 2 months before the conference.
+I'd say at least 2 months before the conference.
 Aim to have the freebie ready at least 1 month before the conference.
-Printing delays
+Printing can take time.

 Tidy up

-You put your freebie on the table. think you’re done?
-No. Freebie table often get messy.
-Every once in a while, go back to tidy your freebie.
+Freebie table often get messy.
+Every once in a while, go back to tidy your freebies.
 A freebie is more attractive if it’s neatly piled.
 Consider having a container to hold your freebie to keep it together.

 Tips for creating a freebie

-A freebie takes a long time to make and costs money, so think about what you want to do and ask yourself if the final product will achieve your promotional goal.
+A freebie takes time to create, and also cost money to print, so think about what you want to do and ask yourself if the final product will achieve your promotional goal.

 Tips for designing good promotional bookmarks